Darshfb/todo-privacy/privacy-policy.md

 ## Security

-The security of your personal information is important to me, but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
-While I strive to use commercially acceptable means to protect your personal information, I cannot guarantee its absolute security.
+The security of your personal information is important to me, but remember that This app doens't track basic information about their users.

 ## Changes To This Privacy Policy

-This Privacy Policy is effective as of 21/11/2022 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.
+This Privacy Policy is effective as of 29/11/2022 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.

 I reserve the right to update or change my Privacy Policy at any time and you should check this Privacy Policy periodically.
 If I make any material changes to this Privacy Policy, I will notify you either through the email address you have provided me, or by placing a prominent notice on my app.